 With back to school starting or started I’ve been thinking about (and fearing) the one thing about school that I dread.
 No it’s not being room mom, or class parties, homework, rushed mornings or making lunches.
 No, the thing that put dread in my heart?
 Being snack mom.

-What happened to the good old days when snack was called “fruit break” and everyone brought their own piece of fruit and all the mothers were happy and stress free?
-I know have two pages of approved snacks, right down to the brands.
-Which I get because of children’s allergies.
+What happened to the good old days when snack was called “fruit break” and everyone brought their own piece of fruit and the mothers were happy and stress free?
+I now have two pages of approved snacks, right down to the brands.
+Which I understand and respect because of children’s allergies.
 What I don’t get is the fear that fruit or healthy snacks would be too hard and that pre-packged and over processed food is safer for allergies.
 With a little prep, and usually for the same amount of money you (we) can provide healthy and fun snacks for our kids.

 - Apple Slices.
 Every fall I try to get an extra peck at our favorite orchard so I can bring apples slices in for the class.
 Sometimes I provide yogurt or caramel dipping sauce but they have been popular plain as well.
 I have an apple slicer and will chop them all up at home and toss with a little lemon juice so they don’t turn brown.

 - Melon.
 In the spring and early fall my kids love to bring Melon for snack.
 In fact my son who has a spring birthday has on more than one occasion brought in watermelon slices for his birthday treat over cake!

 - Bananas.
 Kids love bananas and they are probably one of, if not the cheapest, fruit to buy in bulk.
 One time I sliced up the bananas and mixed them with sliced strawberries and I was literally being followed down the hall by bouncing kids wanting to have some early.
 It was probably the most popular of all the snacks we have ever brought.